industry

 Panel discussion: Adapting What Works – Rethinking Formats, Access, and Curation

-The panel will be moderated by Eleanor Coleman, Executive Producer, Business Development and Animation Expert, Blue Spirit Studios (BSS) & Indie Sales (France).
+The panel will be moderated by Eleanor Coleman, Executive Producer & Acquisitions Scout, Blue Spirit Studios & Indie Sales, France.

 From building brands to reimagining distribution models, our guests will discuss their approaches for thriving in a rapidly evolving landscape.